eliashuber2401/Machine-Learning-Project-Finance/README.md

 ## Usage

-The File containing our project is Predictor-copy2 in the Project main folder.
+The File containing our project is Predictor - copy 2.ipynb in the Project main folder.

 Before trying any models in the ´Testing Models and Analysis´ Chapter, you have the code till the end of the ´Data creation´ Chapter.